weltliteratur/blog/_drafts/author_identification_2.md

 ---

-In our [previous post]() we have presented five different features of Wikipedia pages about writers that can help us to identify that those pages are about writers.
+In our [last post]() we have identified five different features of Wikipedia pages about writers that can help us to ERKENNEN that those pages are about writers.
+The question now is, which of these features is suited best to automatically identify writers in Wikipedia?

-Instead of providing a conclusive answer as to which of these features is suited best, we here point out some observations which could aid the implementation of an approach for identifying writers on Wikipedia.
+Instead of providing a conclusive answer, we here point out some observations which could aid the implementation of an approach for identifying writers on Wikipedia.

 ## First Sentence
+- This feature is available throughout all language versions.
 - The automatic processing of the sentences requires sophisticated natural language processing which would also need to be available for different languages.
 The quality of such approaches highly depends on the chosen language.
 - The results are quite ambiguous, since even within one language version there is no standardized way to describe writers.
-- On the other hand, this feature is available throughout all language versions.
 - DBpedia provides datasets which classify persons based on data extracted from the running text of the article. **point to this dataset and briefly explain it**